Krakty/QT_LIBRARY_LOADER/README.md

 # QT_LIBRARY_LOADER

-QT_LIBRARY_LOADER is a C++ project designed to parse and manipulate KiCad library files (`.kicad_sym` and `.kicad_mod`) using the Tree-sitter parsing library.
+QT_LIBRARY_LOADER is a C++ project designed to parse and manipulate KiCad library files (`.kicad_sym` and `.kicad_mod`) using custom s_expr parsing libraries.
 This project aims to enable the modification of key attributes within these files, such as symbol names, footprint references, and model file paths.

 ## Features